Skip to main content

 Requesting TN Status

-• The first step to obtaining TN Status, requires that you have the departmental TN invitation letter that references the appropriate NAFSA occupational title (Canadian TNs will not need visa stamps, but will need this document to apply for admission).
+• The first step to obtaining TN Status, requires that you have the departmental TN invitation letter that references the appropriate NAFTA occupational title (Canadian TNs will not need visa stamps, but will need this document to apply for admission).
 Certain healthcare professionals will also need to present the Visa Screen at the port of entry.
 The list of TN approved professions is not intended to cover every possible appointment, as such not all positions qualify for TN status—for example, sonographer roles do not fall under the approved professions.

 General Responsibilities for Maintaining TN Status